hugs/node-castro/README.md

 - Uses the [AV Foundation framework](https://developer.apple.com/av-foundation/) to record the highest-quality video you possibly could record.

-- Records in the popular MPEG-4 file format
+- Records in the popular MPEG-4 file format.

 - Simple API.
 Start and stop -- that's all you need to know!